 - Current curriculum vitae

 - Professional photo

 - Personal statement

 - Three letters of reference (one must be from the residency program director) should be uploaded to the ERAS website

 1 year, July 1st-June 30th

-- 1 half day of clinic per week
+- 1 half-day of clinic per week (on most rotations)

 While on the vascular neurology inpatient rotation, fellows will take 2 weekdays of call per week and 1 weekend day call.
 There is no call while on other rotations.
 Call responsibilities include leading vascular ward rounds, supervising code strokes with residents directly or indirectly, and attending cerebral angiograms when possible.